CPEN-221/f17-ppt3.3/README.md

 ### Specifications

 ```
-// Create an empty OddEvenBag
+// Create an empty FrequentStrings object
 FrequentStrings()

 // Create a FrequentStrings object using the elements in